-Which blogging platform do I use?Personally, I have been using Blogger for years.
-I tried moving my two blogs to WordPress a few years ago (I thought they'd look nicer), but what I found was that they were no longer showing up in search engine results, so I switched back to Blogger.
+Which blogging platform do I use?Well, actually, I use all three!
+When I started blogging for my students, I decided to use Blogger, as I found it easier to get up and running on it compared to Wordpress (at the time, Tumblr was not as mature as it is now).
+A few years later I wanted to spruce up the look of the blog, so I tried moving it to WordPress.
+What I found was that the blog was no longer showing up in search engine results, so I switched back to Blogger.
 If I had been using WordPress from the start, I would not have had this problem.
-I had created a "track record" and had gathered followers through my Blogger sites and so it made sense to leave them there.
+I had created a "track record" and had gathered followers through my Blogger site and so it made sense to leave it there.

-Another BIG reason why I choose Blogger is that it is completely integrated with my Google account, so everything is really smooth: I can link my Google Calendar, Drive, Photos, Google Plus and YouTube stuff to my Blogger blogs very easily.
+Another BIG reason why I choose Blogger to begin with is that it is completely integrated with my Google account, so everything is really smooth: I can link my Google Calendar, Drive, Photos, Google Plus and YouTube stuff to my Blogger blogs very easily.
 They all work well together because they are all part of the one account.
-So there you have it, I use Blogger.
-By the way, you may have noticed that the Rudai23 blog is also created using Blogger!
+By the way, you may have noticed that the Rudaí23 blog is also created using Blogger!

-If you decide to go with WordPress (or any other platform) for your blog, that is absolutely fine.
-When you have created your blog, its URL will be shared to other Rudai23 users, and we will be able to work with you no matter what way you decide to go.
+Whatever platform you decide to use for your blog, that is absolutely fine.
+When you have created your blog, its URL will be shared to other Rudaí23 users, and we will be able to work with you no matter what way you decide to go.
 However, for the purposes of sharing a tutorial with you, the next thing I am going to show you is how to get up and running with Blogger.

 Getting started with BloggerThere are only a couple of simple steps involved in setting up a blog using Blogger.